-USDA to measure the economic state of U.S. agriculture
+USDA to measure the economic status of agriculture

 Farmers will soon have the opportunity to set the record straight about the issues that affect them--and to help ensure that policies and programs are based on accurate, real-world data.
 This is the goal of the annual Agricultural Resource Management Survey, conducted by the U.S. Department of Agriculture's National Agricultural Statistics Service.

-ARMS is USDA's primary source of information on production practices, resource use and economic well-being of America's farm households.
+ARMS is USDA's primary source of information on production practices, resource use and economic well-being of America's farm operations and farm households.

-"Just about every federal policy and program that affects U.S. farmers and farm families is based on information from ARMS," said Doug Rundle, director of the NASS Texas Field Office.
-"This information is used not just by USDA and Congress, but also by university researchers, commodity farm groups, agribusinesses and others who make the decisions that shape the future of Texas agriculture."
+"Just about every federal policy and program that affects U.S. farmers and farm families is based on information from ARMS," said Gene Danekas, director of the NASS Missouri Field Office.
+"This information is used not just by USDA and Congress, but also by Missouri farm organizations, universities, agribusinesses, and others who make the decisions that shape the future of Missouri agriculture."

 Between Feb.
-1 through March 30, NASS field offices will contact 37,000 farmers nationwide by mail or in person to complete the survey.
+1 and March 31, NASS field offices will contact 37,000 farmers nationwide, and 1,700 in Missouri, by mail or phone to complete the survey.
 Producers will be asked to provide data on their operating expenditures, production costs and household characteristics.

 "All farm operators rely on quality information and sound government policies in order to run a successful business.
-That's why participation in ARMS is so important," Doug Rundle explained.
-"Producer participation in ARMS ensures that decisions affecting farmers, their families, their businesses and their communities are based on the facts, straight from the source."
+That's why participation in ARMS is so important," Danekas explained.
+"Producer participation in ARMS ensures that decisions affecting farmers, their families, their businesses, and their communities are based on the facts, straight from the source."

-Survey responses will be compiled and NASS will publish the farm economic data in the annual Farm Production Expenditures report, to be released on Aug.
-6. As with all NASS surveys, information provided by respondents is confidential by law.
-NASS safeguards the confidentiality of all responses by publishing only state- and national-level data, which ensures that no individual producer or operation can be identified.
+As with all NASS surveys, information provided by respondents is confidential by law.
+NASS safeguards the confidentiality of all responses, ensuring that no individual producer or operation can be identified.
 All NASS reports are available online at: www.nass.usda.gov.